Restream/reindexer/cpp_src/server/contrib/server.md

 #### Description
-This operation will return detailed informatiom about all connections on the server
+This operation will return detailed information about all connections on the server

 #### Parameters